entelecheia/lecture/book/lectures/mlops/gitops.md

 There are several tools available that can help you implement a GitOps workflow for managing your infrastructure and applications.
 While the specific tools you need may depend on your technology stack and requirements, here are some popular tools commonly used in GitOps:

-- Version Control System: Git is the foundation of GitOps and serves as the single source of truth for your declarative configurations.
+- **Version Control System**: Git is the foundation of GitOps and serves as the single source of truth for your declarative configurations.

-- CI/CD Tools: Continuous Integration and Continuous Deployment tools automate the process of building, testing, and deploying your applications and infrastructure based on changes in your Git repository.
+- **CI/CD Tools**: Continuous Integration and Continuous Deployment tools automate the process of building, testing, and deploying your applications and infrastructure based on changes in your Git repository.
 Some popular CI/CD tools include:

   - Jenkins
   - GitLab CI/CD